ralphje/imagemounter/docs/commandline.rst

                -p

    Uses pretty names for volume mount points.
 This is useful in combination with :option:`--mountdir`, but you should be careful using this option.
 It does not provide a fallback when the mount point is not available or other issues arise.
 It can also not be cleaned with :option:`--clean`.

+.. cmdoption:: --casename
+               -cn

+   Use to specify the case name, which is used in pretty mounts, but also for the location of the mountdir.
+Useful if you want to be able to identify the mountpoints later.

 .. cmdoption:: --read-write
                -rw